BPF Syscall BPF_PROG_LOAD

 The expected attach type is known to be important in the following cases:

-• For BPF_PROG_TYPE_LSM programs only programs attached with type BPF_LSM_CGROUP are allowed to use certain helper functions.
+are allowed to use certain helper functions. - For

-• For BPF_PROG_TYPE_TRACING programs the attach type determine access to helper calls
+programs the attach type determine access to helper calls - For

-• For BPF_PROG_TYPE_CGROUP_SOCK_ADDR programs the verifier restricts valid return values depending on attach type
+programs the verifier restricts valid return values depending on attach type - For

-• For BPF_PROG_TYPE_CGROUP_SKB programs the verifier restricts valid return values depending on attach type
+programs the verifier restricts valid return values depending on attach type - For

-• For BPF_PROG_TYPE_CGROUP_SOCKOPT programs the attach type determines accessability for certain context fields and helper functions.
+programs the attach type determines accessability for certain context fields and helper functions. - Only

 Note